Brutus J. Clay: Marriage and family

 Having gotten established, on February 10, 1831, Clay married Amelia Field (1812–1843) of Madison County, daughter of Ezekiel H. and Patsy (Irvine) Field.
 They had four children: Martha, Christopher Field, Green, and Ezekiel Field Clay.
 The latter served as a colonel in the Confederate Army during the Civil War.
 Afterward he went into stock raising, particularly of Thoroughbreds.

 The widower Clay married again on November 8, 1844, to Ann Field (1822–1881), a sister of his first wife Amelia.
 They had one son, Cassius M. Clay, who lived at the Clay homestead in Bourbon County after his parents' deaths.

 Political career

 Clay was elected in 1840 as a member of the Kentucky House of Representatives.
 His younger brother Cassius also became a politician in the state.

 That year, Clay was also elected president of Bourbon County Agricultural Association, which he served for thirty years.
 He served as president of the Kentucky Agricultural Association 1853–1861.

 In 1860 Clay was elected again as a member of the Kentucky House of Representatives.
 During the American Civil War, Clay and his brother were Unionists.
-He was elected as a Unionist to the Thirty-eighth Congress, serving March 4, 1863 – March 3, 1865.
+He was elected to the Thirty-eighth Congress, serving March 4, 1863 – March 3, 1865.
 He served as chairman of the Committee on Agriculture (Thirty-eighth Congress).

 He was not a candidate for reelection and returned to Kentucky to resume his former pursuits.
 He died near Paris, Kentucky on October 11, 1878.
 He was interred in his family burial ground at "Auvergne," near Paris.